obtener-orientacion-y-altitud-ahrs-con-imu-9dof-y-rtimulib-arduino

 }

-With the program loaded, we must rotate the sensor on the 3 axes, so that we cover the entire possible range of movement so that the program records the range of the measured magnetic field.
+With the program loaded, we must rotate the sensor on the 3 axes, so that we cover the entire possible movement angle for the program to record the range of the measured magnetic field.

-Each time the sensor expands the range, it is displayed on the serial port.
+Each time the sensor expands the range, it shows it via serial port.
 So the process ends when, no matter how much we move the sensor, no new lines appear.

-With the magnetometer calibrated, we can now start obtaining measurements from the IMU with the measurement of the three sensors combined with the fusion algorithm.
+With the magnetometer calibrated, we can start getting measurements from the IMU with the measurement of the three sensors combined with the fusion algorithm.
 To do this, we load the following program.

 #include <Wire.h>